Connect with us

 Maybe stay off social media for the big game

-someone using a remote on the tv for browsing shows
+Someone using a remote on the tv for browsing shows

 Image: Unsplash

-That means that in 2023, cable TV still reigns supreme (at least for sports fans).
+The upshot?
+For 2024, cable TV still reigns supreme (at least for sports fans).

 Have any thoughts on this?
 Let us know down below in the comments or carry the discussion over to our Twitter or Facebook.